FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 1. get userid, movieId and ratings from table ratingsTbl.
 2. create de sparse matrix Y.
 3. create R matrix which contains one only in values that has ratings
-4. Normalize matrix Y into Ynorm for better predictions
-5. get my_ratings from function my_ratings_action and put the in the first column of Ynorm
+4. get my_ratings from function my_ratings_action
+5. normalize into Ynorm
+6. create R matrix
-6. get X and Theta out of cofiGrad algorith
+7. get X and Theta out of fmincg algorith
-7. get prediction matrix p by X * Theta
+8. get prediction matrix p by X * Theta
-8. get my predictions out of the last row or p matrix
+9. get my predictions out of the first column or p matrix
-9. sort my predictions in descending order so as to see first the movies with the best predicting rating
+10. sort my predictions in descending order so as to see first the movies with the best predicting rating
-10. print predicted movies and original ratings
+11. print predicted movies and original ratings

 You can find the MATLAB code for "COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH SPARSE MATRIX" in [here](recommender-coding/recommender-normal).
 And your can check my movie ratings in [here](recommender-coding/my-ratings-action)
 The result and predictions: